verygoodsoftwarenotvirus/todo/README.md

 ## dev setup

-After cloning, you should run `mage configs frontendTemplates`. `configs` will generate, well, configs, which are not committed, despite the code to generate them being committed.
-There are reasons for that, I simply ask that you trust me on this.

 It's a good idea to run `mage quicktest lintegrationTests` before commits.
 You won't catch every error, but you'll catch the simplest ones that waste CI (and consequently your) time.

 ## running the server